mintic-ai/ephemeral/docs/architecture/overview.md

 ## Introduction

-The Docker On-Demand system is a container orchestration platform designed to provide on-demand Docker container creation, automatic lifecycle management, and intelligent cleanup.
+The Ephemeral system is a container orchestration platform designed to provide on-demand Docker container creation, automatic lifecycle management, and intelligent cleanup.
 The system follows a modular, service-oriented architecture built with TypeScript and Node.js.

 ## System Goals